genomic-medicine-sweden/nallo/docs/usage.md

 #### Assembly

-This subworkflow contains both genome assembly and alignment of assemblies to the reference genome.
-The genome assembly assemblies the genome into two haplotypes and converts it to fasta.
-The align assemblies subworkflow then maps the reads to the reference genome, merges and haplotags them, and requires no additional files except the reference genome.
+This step assembles genomes and aligns them to a referece genome.
+The assemblies are then mapped to the reference genome, merged and haplotagged.

+By default, a pair of haplotype-resolved assemblies are generated using hifiasm with [trio-binning](https://hifiasm.readthedocs.io/en/latest/trio-assembly.html) for samples where parental reads are available, otherwise they are assembled using a [hifi-only](https://hifiasm.readthedocs.io/en/latest/pa-assembly.html) approach.
+If you don't wish to use trio-binning, this can be turned off by setting `--hifiasm_mode` to `hifi-only`.

+It requires no additional files except the reference genome.

 Turned off with `--skip_genome_assembly`.